-For sustained and deeper literary criticism, find relevant scholarly articles in library databases.
+For sustained and deeper literary and arts criticism, find relevant scholarly articles and books in library databases.

 (click on image to enlarge)